ipab-slmc/exotica/exotica/doc/Common-Initialisation-Step.rst

 `XML <XML.html>`__ (both initialisation and parsing steps) or `manual initialisation <Manual-Initialisation.html>`__, then go back and do those first.

-If you have done this, the robot properties have been set-up, either by XML or hard-coding.
-The completed initialisers need to be sent to the appropriate places and the problem sent to the solver.
+If you have done this, the robot properties have been set-up, either through XML or within your c++ or python code.
+The completed initialisers now need to be sent to the appropriate places and the problem sent to the solver.

-In both our XML and hard-coded initialisers, we instantiated a problem initialiser in the 'problem' variable and the solver in the 'solver' variable.
-These are now to be sent to generic problem and solver
+In both our XML and coded initialisers, we instantiated a problem initialiser in the 'problem' variable and the solver in the 'solver' variable.
+These now need to be sent to generic problem and solver
 holders:

 .. code:: c++